myroslava72/wt-read-api/README.md

 - `BASE_URL` - Base URL of this API instance, for example `https://playground-api.windingtree.com`
 - `ETH_NETWORK_NAME` - Name of Ethereum network for informational purposes, for example `ropsten` or `mainnet`
 - `ETH_NETWORK_PROVIDER` - Address of Ethereum node, for example `https://ropsten.infura.io/v3/my-project-id`
+- `TRUST_CLUES_CHECK` - If trust clues should be evaluated for hotels.
+This may affect which data will be returned by the API.
+Defaults to `true`.

 For example the playground configuration can be emulated with the following command: